antonskudilo/cliver-core/README.md

 php bin/cliver
 ```

-*By default, when no command name is provided, the application runs the HelpCommand.
+*By default, when no command name is provided, the application runs the `HelpCommand`.
 It displays all available commands in the format signature → description:*

 ```bash